splendo/kaluga/hud/README.md

 val hud = builder.build().present()
 ```

-> Default style is `.SYSTEM` and it will adapt colors for current appearance
+> Default style is `.SYSTEM` and it will adapt colors for current appearance (dark/light)
-> Default HUD has no title label
+> Default HUD also has no title label

-Custom with title:
+Custom HUD with title:

 ```kotlin
 val hud = builder.build {